angulardart/site-angulardart/src/angular/guide/component-styles.md

 When using emulated view encapsulation, Angular preprocesses all component styles so that they approximate the standard shadow CSS scoping rules.

-In the DOM of a running Angular application with emulated view encapsulation enabled, each DOM element has some extra classes attached to it:
+In the DOM of a running Angular app with emulated view encapsulation enabled, each DOM element has some extra classes attached to it: